Erica Mackie, P.E., Co-Founder and Chief Executive Officer

 Katie started at GRID as an AmeriCorps VISTA volunteer and has since transitioned into her role in HR building the department from the ground up.
 She graduated from Boston University with a BA in Sociology.
 She hails from sunny Philadelphia but now calls the Bay her home.
 She is deeply committed to creating an inclusive environment at GRID Alternatives where staff, clients, volunteers, and partners have a space to grow and feel heard.

 Office Manager/Executive Assistant

-Steven Fernandez, Director of Operations
+Steven Fernandez, Vice President of Operations

 Steven has a degree in International Relations with a minor in Geography from Florida International University.
 After college he returned to his hometown in Pennsylvania and worked for a law firm in downtown Philadelphia, but found a new passion in solar technology.
 He enrolled in a Photovoltaic program offered by the City University of New York and soon after found work with a small renewable energy company.
 His desire to help others, implement renewable technologies, and enjoy the great outdoors lead him to California in 2008, where he joined GRID Alternatives' San Diego office as an AmeriCorps VISTA.
 From that humble beginning he has worked in several different positions with GRID Alternatives, giving him a great understanding of the organization and more passion for GRID's mission.
 In 2010 he moved to San Luis Obispo County to establish and lead GRID Alternatives' Central Coast office.
 After helping to launch our New York Tri-State office, Steven went on to take a role as Director of Operations with the GRID Alternatives Headquarters team.
 Steven is a NABCEP Certified PV Installation Professional and licensed NJ Electrician.